oroinc/documentation/backend/websockets/configuration/index.rst

    websocket_backend_path: "ws"
    websocket_backend_transport: "ssl"

-If you use untrusted SSL certificate, configure websocket_backend_ssl_context_options parameter with:
+If you use untrusted SSL certificate, configure the websocket_backend_ssl_context_options parameter with:

  .. code-block:: yaml